Chemistry Engineering

 For all students:

-- Preparation for Undergraduate Studies (final stage, including General Academic Skills, Communication Skills, Society and Culture)
+Preparation for Undergraduate Studies – final stage, covering General Academic Skills, Communication Skills, and Society and Culture

 Assessment:

-- A 10,000-word written project with supporting illustrations
+• A comprehensive 10,000-word written project supported by illustrations

-- An oral presentation of the project findings
+• An oral presentation showcasing the project findings

-This structure ensures that students build a strong foundation in core subject knowledge, while also developing transferable skills such as academic writing, research, critical thinking, and communication.
-By the end of the Foundation Year, students are equipped with the knowledge and experience needed to progress confidently into their chosen Oxford undergraduate degree.
+This programme structure ensures that students develop a solid foundation in their chosen subject while also building essential transferable skills, including academic writing, research, critical thinking, and communication.
+By the end of the Foundation Year, students are fully prepared with the knowledge, skills, and experience required to transition confidently into their selected Oxford undergraduate degree.

 Academic Requirements